Gerhard Richter Mirror, Foundation Louis Vuitton, Paris, 2025

 D’art Gallery, Denver Colorado

 I consider all objects of the natural world with an equal level of scrutiny and importance.
 When I look at a landscape, I do not see an inert mass.
-Rather, I sense great energies at work, dynamic movement more akin to an ocean, or a living organism in a constant state of powerful flux.
-Here great energy is in evidence.
-The energy that I observe in our universe that illuminates galaxies is of the same source that illuminates the tail of a tiny firefly.
-No one instance of the release of energy is mundane.
-All are sublime.
-Depicting this energy and the life forms it manifests is my singular goal.
+Rather, I sense great energies at work, dynamic movement more akin to an ocean, or a living organism in a constant state of change.
+This energy permeates the Sangre de Cristos.
+During the indigo night sky it illuminates galaxies on a large scale and the tail of a tiny firefly on a smaller one.
+The source of that light is of the same origin, its release sublime.
+Depicting this energy and the physical form it manifests is my singular goal as a painter.

 Steve's painting style is unique and creative.
 I have one of his landscape works, the color in his works has a way of capturing your eye and holding your attention.